iklobato/iklobato-nvim-config-python/README.md

 1. Open your Django `views.py` file.
 2. Visually select a view function you want to refactor (e.g., `V` to start visual mode, then move cursor).
-3. Press `<leader>ac` to open the CodeCompanion chat with the selected code as context.
+3. Press `<leader>ac` to add the current buffer to Avante AI, then press `<leader>aa` to show the sidebar.
-4. In the chat buffer, type: `Help me refactor this view to use class-based views.`
+4. In the Avante AI sidebar, type: `Help me refactor this view to use class-based views.`
-5. Review the suggested changes provided by CodeCompanion.
+5. Review the suggested changes provided by Avante AI.
-6. Copy the code block from the chat using `gy` (yank last code block) or apply it directly if CodeCompanion supports it.
+6. Apply the suggestions directly using Avante AI's edit functionality.

 #### Example: Optimizing Django Database Queries

 1. Open a Django model or view file containing ORM queries.
 2. Visually select the ORM query or a block of queries you want to optimize.
-3. Press `<leader>ac` to open the CodeCompanion chat.
+3. Press `<leader>ac` to add the current buffer to Avante AI, then press `<leader>aa` to show the sidebar.
 4. Ask: `How can I optimize these database queries?
 Consider prefetch_related and select_related.`
-5. CodeCompanion will provide suggestions.
+5. Avante AI will provide suggestions.
 Apply the optimizations to your code.

 #### Example: Debugging a Complex API Issue with AI

 1. When encountering an API issue (e.g., a 500 error), open the relevant code file.
 2. Visually select the code block suspected of causing the issue.
-3. Press `<leader>ae` to get an explanation of the selected code from CodeCompanion.
+3. Press `<leader>ae` to edit the selected code with Avante AI, which will provide explanations and suggestions.
-4. If the explanation helps identify the problem, you can then press `<leader>af` to ask CodeCompanion to suggest a fix.
+4. If the explanation helps identify the problem, you can use Avante AI's edit functionality to apply fixes.
-5. For deeper analysis, open the chat with `<leader>ac` and provide more context, e.g., `The API returns status 500 when I send this payload: { "data": "example" }`.
-CodeCompanion can then offer more targeted debugging steps or solutions.
+5. For deeper analysis, press `<leader>aa` to show the Avante AI sidebar and provide more context, e.g., `The API returns status 500 when I send this payload: { "data": "example" }`.
+Avante AI can then offer more targeted debugging steps or solutions.

 ### 2. Database Operations